 Q: Can I rest ribs for too long?

-p>Absolutely!
-If left uncovered and exposed for over 30 minutes, ribs can start to cool down too much, making the bark soggy and the meat lose warmth.
-Always keep them covered and in a warm spot.
+A: Yes, if left uncovered for over 30 minutes, ribs can cool down too much, making the bark soggy and causing the meat to lose optimal serving temperature.
+Always keep them covered and in a warm spot during the resting period.

 Q: What if I need to rest for longer than 20 minutes?

-p>No problem — simply place the wrapped ribs in a preheated cooler or oven set to 150°F. This way, they'll stay warm without continuing to cook aggressively.
+A: No problem — place the wrapped ribs in a preheated cooler or an oven set to 150°F. This maintains warmth without continuing the cooking process, which is helpful if you're coordinating multiple dishes for a meal.

 Q: Do I have to wrap ribs when resting?